Amir Bar-Lev: Career

-Bar-Lev’s 2013 film Happy Valley took a multidimensional look at the complicated and tragic tale of the sexual abuse scandal at Penn State, and created a parable of guilt, responsibility, and identity for a small town caught in the glare of the national spotlight.
-The film premiered at Sundance 2014 and was released theatrically in November of that year.
-Variety called it “nuanced but quietly excoriating,” while Kenneth Turan at the LA Times called the film “explosive.”
-Bar-Lev’s most recent film, Long Strange Trip, a four hour epic on the Grateful Dead was called "one of the most engrossing rock docs ever made" by the LA Times, and was shortlisted for the Oscar.
+Bar-Lev's 2013 film Happy Valley premiered at Sundance 2014 and was released theatrically in November of that year.
+Variety called it "nuanced but quietly excoriating," while Kenneth Turan at the LA Times called the film "explosive."
+Bar-Lev’s film, Long Strange Trip, about the Grateful Dead was called "one of the most engrossing rock docs ever made" by the LA Times, and was shortlisted for the Oscar.

 Director/Producer

 According to IMDb Bar-Lev has directed or produced the following works: